kablamo/iijo.org/README.md

 LICENSE
 =======

-I'm releasing this code under the same terms a Perl.
+I'm releasing this code under the same license as Perl.